The following is a general background on how state government works. Please note that each state operates according to its own constitution.

 The president and vice-president are the only elected executive positions within the federal government.
 State governments, however, often have other positions executive elected separately from the governor.
 Some examples include:

 In 2011, 43 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have adopted some sort of gambling, most in the form of instant-winner or "drawing" lotteries.
 About 1 percent of state revenue comes from gambling.
 Lotteries can be very profitable for the state.
-Generally 50% of the proceeds go to winners, 10% to administration costs, and 40% to the state's general fund.
 Profits from lotteries have been used towards funding education, economic development, and environmental programs.
-Net income from state lotteries totaled $16.9 billion in 2006. (source)
+Net income from state lotteries was over $17.75 billion in 2010.

 Like the Federal government, state governments also have debts.
-In 1994, total state government debt had reached $410 billion.
-The per capita debt towards state governments across the country is about $1500.
-Debts range from about $700 million in Wyoming to over $65 billion in New York.
+In 2012, total state government debt had reached $757 billion.
+Debts range from about $114 million in Wyoming to over $120 billion in California.

 One of the largest issue areas left to the discretion of the states is education.
 The United States' public education system is administered mostly on the state and local levels.
 Elementary and Secondary schools receive funding from all the different levels of government: about 8% from the Federal Government, 50% from the State government, and 42% from local governments.
 State and local governments put more money toward education than any other cost.
 There are approximately 15,000 school districts around the country, each governed by its own school board.
 The people of the district vote the members of the school board into office.
 Generally about 15-30% of the local electorate participate in a typical school board election.
 Some roles of a school board: